mpaclarke/NGramBuilder/README.md

       1. Enter a file path to a folder of text files on the user’s local drive.
       2. Enter an n-gram size from 1 to 5.
       3. Enter the file path and name of the .csv file.
-  - The student was not allowed to use Array lists.
+  - The student was not allowed to use Array lists or Hash tables.
   - The overall goal of the assignment encouraged students to demonstrate the topics covered in the introductory module.

 Workflow